Welcome to the third installment of the annual Year-End Awards here at The Hockey Writers.

 Left deliberately open-ended, this award honours the biggest surprise of the regular season – the player or team that most wildly exceeded expectations.

-WINNER: The Columbus Blue Jackets (receiving 7 of 27 first-place votes and appearing on 10 of 27 ballots)
+WINNER: The Colorado Avalanche (receiving 13 of 28 first-place votes and appearing on 16 of 28 ballots)

-DETAILS: 20 different teams and players received votes and 11 different first-place choices were selected.
-The Islanders tied with the Montreal Canadiens on points but won on first-place votes as the tie-breaker.
+DETAILS: 35 different teams and players received votes and 14 different first-place choices were selected.
+The ageless Jaromir Jagr just missed the third-place cut-off.

 BIGGEST DISAPPOINTMENT OF THE SEASON

 The flip-side of the previous award, this award signifies the team or player who most wildly fell short of what collective wisdom said they should be.